 approaches and policies are badly needed.

-the perspective of a MOSAIC approach offering scope for different national commitments but also effective feedback mechanisms to ongoing rise in mitigation ambitions.
+The success in Paris supports the perspective of a MOSAIC approach offering scope for different national commitments but also effective feedback mechanisms to ongoing rise in mitigation ambitions.

 It should be built upon experiences